Skip to main content

 public void Modify() {

-numbers.Add(4); // In C#, this is legal! readonly only protects the reference from being reassigned
+numbers.Add(4); // This is legal in C#! readonly only protects the reference from being reassigned

 }